Amazon Consultant

 How to write Amazon product titles

-Title is one of the first things a customer sees and interacts with.
+The title is one of the first things a customer sees and interacts with.
 When creating titles, include relevant keywords that help the algorithm understand when to show your product on SERPs.
 While you might be tempted to stuff your title with every keyword possible, prioritize the user-friendliness of your title.
 The keywords should be strategically included, so the readability of your title is not compromised.

 Best practices:

-• Do not use all caps
+• Do not use all-caps

 • Capitalize the first letter of each word except for prepositions (in, on, over, with), conjunctions (and, or, for), or articles (the, a, an).